elementc/luminosity/README.md

 If you have a darksky.io key, please use your own.

-Design heavily inspired by Krona Sunlight, and Android Wear face.
+Design heavily inspired by Krona Sunlight, an Android Wear face.

 Built from Planets, an open source face by Alex Karantza.
 Check it out if you like astronomy- it's very cool.